surajsureshkumar/Fetch-TakeHome-Assessment/README.md

 # Fetch-TakeHome-Assessment - Receipt Processor API

 > ⚠️ **Note:** If you prefer to run the application directly using Docker, you can skip the local build steps and download the pre-built Docker image from this [Google Drive link](https://drive.google.com/file/d/1zrJJkLRJpC_gppwrr71CmiS8cjlYHfiY/view?usp=sharing).
+And after go straight to postman testing steps.
 > The instructions below explain how to build and run the application locally and test it using Postman.
 >> The file is safe and only contains a compiled Spring Boot application.